🛣️ How-to guide

 - Who handles a road toll in NZ?

 - NZTA Waka Kotahi, which operates New Zealand's toll roads (the Northern Gateway, Tauranga Eastern Link and Takitimu Drive) and issues toll payment notices.
-Refund resolves the right body for your region and lodges through the official channel — a written dispute (and, for a liability transfer, a statutory declaration) to NZTA Waka Kotahi's tolling team.
+Refund resolves the right body for your region and lodges through the official channel — a written dispute to NZTA Waka Kotahi's Toll Road Operations team (and, for a liability transfer, a witnessed statutory declaration returned by email or post).

 - How long do I have to dispute a road toll charge?

-- Dispute within 28 days of the toll payment notice.
-A liability transfer (someone else was driving, or the vehicle was sold or stolen) must be made by statutory declaration within that 28-day window.
+- Dispute within 28 days of the issue date on the toll payment notice.
+A liability transfer (someone else was in charge of the vehicle, or it was stolen) must be made by statutory declaration that NZTA RECEIVES within that 28-day window — the deadline is receipt, not posting.

 - What are valid grounds to dispute a road toll charge?

 - Common grounds include: you'd sold or transferred the vehicle before the trip (liability transfers with a statutory declaration naming the buyer); someone else was in charge of the vehicle (a statutory declaration with their name and address transfers liability); the vehicle or its plate was stolen or cloned at the time of the trip; the toll was already paid and you have the receipt.
 Only raise what genuinely happened — an honest, well-evidenced case works best.
-Helpful evidence: Proof of sale / change of ownership (if you'd sold the vehicle); The name and address of the person who was driving (for a liability transfer); A police report or reference number (if the vehicle or plate was stolen).
+Helpful evidence: Proof of sale / change of ownership (if you'd sold the vehicle); The full name and address of the person in charge of the vehicle — NZTA's form states it cannot process a declaration without at least those two details; A copy of the Police Complaint Acknowledgement form (if the vehicle was stolen) — NZTA's declaration form asks for this specifically.

 - What happens if you don't pay road toll in New Zealand in NZ?